remy-poirier/money-management-front/README.md

 - Vite JS
 - React
+- Zustand
+- React-query
 - Typescript
-- Heroku for deployment
+- Github pages for deployment -> This requires to use HashRouter instead of BrowserRouter due to how GithubPages works
-- Shadcn for ui
+- Shadcn for ui, a little of daisy-ui also